 Demand for indoor facilities is high, as there are not enough existing fit-for-purpose spaces to cater for all of those that need to use them.
 The time to make this happen is now.

 The Sir Richard Hadlee Sports Centre will be more than simply a training facility.
-It will be a space where our community can utilise facilities that have been absent too long, a space where coaches and players can develop and a space where all players, no matter their ability, can grow their skills and love of cricket.
+It will be a space where our community can easily access and utilise central city world class facilities that have been absent too long, a space where coaches and players can develop and a space where all players, no matter their age, gender or ability, can grow their skills and passion for their sport.

-All contributions, no matter how big or small, will contribute to building a Sports Centre that will secure the future of cricket for our community.”
+All contributions, no matter how big or small, are valuable in building a Sports Centre that will secure the sporting future for our community.”
 Be part of the legacy today.